 SOLIDWORKS Manage, along with it’s integration into PDM, provides a comprehensive tool to help you keep track of documents business processes projects and tasks.
 But how can you gain access to all of this information in a way that makes sense?
 To accomplish this, SOLIDWORKS Manage provides the ability to create and access fully customizable Dashboards, giving you a way to display this critical information in an interactive, graphical and easy to use format.

-Each graphical element on the dashboard references the data in realtime, so they are not snapshots saved off that can become outdated quickly.
-This real-time reporting can be tailored per user and can display data in a variety of elements to help everyone make sense out of the data that is important to them.
+Each graphical element on the dashboard references the data in real time.
+So, they are not snapshots saved off that can become quickly outdated.
+You can tailor this real-time reporting for each user.
+Therefore, you can display data in a variety of elements to help everyone make sense out of the data that is important to them.
 Some of these elements include Charts, Grids, Gauges and Graphs.

 Users can even have more than one dashboard for displaying Project information, Process Management status, or file and record detail.
-And data for the Dashboard isn’t limited to only SOLIDWORKS Manage.
-Dashboards can be connected to any database of information.
+To be sure, SOLIDWORKS Manage doesn’t limit your data for a Dashboard.
+You can connect any database of information to your Dashboards.

-Dashboards are also interactive, allowing you to gather detailed information about any piece of data within a dashboard element.
+Dashboards are also interactive.
+This allows you to gather detailed information about any piece of data within a dashboard element.

 SOLIDWORKS Manage, combined with its integration into PDM, allows you to capture data about your CAD files, documents, projects, processes and tasks.
-However, with SOLIDWORKS Manage Dashboards capability you also are provided with the ability to analyze and display all of this information in an easy to understand format.
+Additionally, you can analyze and display all of this information in an easy to understand format by using SOLIDWORKS Manage Dashboards.